Point Howard: Industrial expansion

 An expansion of industrial sites at Seaview on the northern approach to Point Howard in the 1920s led to major developments for the suburb.
-After Seaview was identified as a site for the storage of oil the Texas Oil Company (Texaco and later Caltex) bought five acres in 1929 and built oil storage tanks.
-In the same year the Harbour Board started work on the construction of a new oil wharf at Point Howard.
+After Seaview was identified as a site for the storage of oil, the Texas Oil Company (Texaco and later Caltex) bought five acres in 1929 and built oil storage tanks.
+In the same year the Harbour Board started work on construction of a new oil wharf at Point Howard.
 The original wharf was made from hardwood logs, 80 to 90 feet long.
 As the wharf was not being used to offload general cargo it was designed with an approach that was only 14 feet wide, much narrower than a normal wharf.
-The wharf was completed in March 1930 and while limited numbers of tankers used the wharf initially the expansion of related industries in Sea View saw more demand for use of the wharf.
-In 1930, the Vacuum Oil Company completed their major works on their petroleum and kerosene works on Sea View road and their two 750,000 gallon petroleum tanks were connected by an 8-inch pipeline with the Point Howard Wharf.
-In 1933 the wharf pilings were joined to extend the width of the wharf to cater with demand.
+The wharf was completed in March 1930 and while limited numbers of tankers used the wharf initially, expansion of related industries in Seaview saw more demand for use of the wharf.
+In 1930, the Vacuum Oil Company completed major works on their petroleum and kerosene works on Seaview Road and their two 750,00-gallon petroleum tanks were connected by an 8-inch pipeline with the Point Howard Wharf.
+In 1933 the wharf pilings were joined to extend the width of the wharf to cater for demand.
 In February 1934, the largest oil tanker to visit New Zealand, Texas Company's Australia, berthed at Point Howard wharf with her load of two million gallons of petroleum.

-Up until the 1930s the eastern bays were reliant on rainwater or access to a stream but in January 1932 work began on the area's water and sewage infrastructure.
+Up until the 1930s the Eastern Bays were reliant on rainwater or access to a stream for drinking water, but in January 1932 work began on the area's water and sewage infrastructure.
 As this coincided with the depression years men on relief wages were employed to excavate a site at the top of Point Howard for a new reservoir to supply the Eastern Bays with water.